 Fire Danger - Australian Capital Territory: Low-Moderate

 Partly cloudy.
-Isolated showers.
-The chance of thunderstorms.
+Patches of morning frost about the ranges.
 Light winds.
-Overnight temperatures falling to between 11 and 14 with daytime temperatures reaching 22 to 27.
+Overnight temperatures falling to between zero and 3 with daytime temperatures reaching between 14 and 18.